CapgeminiNorway/AgileArchitect/README.md

 Content is managed using GitHub and published to readable format using LeanPub.
 LeanPub publishes PDF, Epub and Kindle files.
 For easy browsing, content from master branch is published to http://agilearchitect.azurewebsites.net/.
 Content from develop branch is published to http://agilearchitect.dev-azurewebsites.net/ Deployment is automatic, it happens within a few seconds after pushed and merged.
 (Deployment slots will be added soon...)

 Content from the Manuscript folder is published to https://leanpub.com/devopsforarchitects/preview whenever anything is committed to Develop branch.
 It is published as PDF, Kindle, Epub and Online.
 For now it is a private space. register a user and send an email to thorbjorn.ellefsen@capgemini.com to be added.
 Multiple roles is possible: admin, author, contributor and reader.
 We are investigating a slightly better option for this.
-Stay tuned.
+After some browsing and testing, the use of Pandoc and Kindlegen looks very useful.
+Issue created to get this approach as the way to go.

 # Images